2022 Green Impact national award winners announced!

-Each year Green Impact programmes across the country award Special Awards to individuals and teams who go above and beyond for sustainability.
-These awards recognise the breadth of positive action happening in the UK through Green Impact, and spotlight some of the initiatives that might not be fully captured by the standard Bronze, Silver and Gold Green Impact awards.
+Every year, our Special Awards are given out by our Green Impact projects across the country to people and teams who go above and beyond for sustainability.
+These awards reflect the breadth of positive action taking place in the UK through Green Impact and highlight some of the efforts that the typical Bronze, Silver, and Gold Green Impact awards may not fully represent.

-These local Special Award winners have been announced at universities, hospitals, research institutes and charities over the last 12 months, and in December 2021 these local winners were put forward for consideration for the 2021 Green Impact National Awards!
+These local Special Award winners have been announced at universities, hospitals, research institutes and charities throughout 2022, and in early 2023 these local winners were put forward for consideration for the 2022 Green Impact National Awards!

 Student Leadership Award

 To recognise an exceptional student who has been leading change within and beyond their Green Impact team.
 Green Impact supports students who are driving action for sustainability across their campuses and communities: Students are integral to building a sustainable future and this award is for those showing outstanding leadership qualities and skills to make a positive impact and promote sustainability.
 We would like to thank IEMA for sponsoring this award!
 They are a professional body for everyone working in sustainability.
 They offer great memberships for all grades to keep you updated on latest industry developments, you can check outmore information here!

 - Winner: Megan Groom (University of Cambridge) for showing great impact in all areas of sustainability at Darwin College, including a pivotal role in bringing Colligate Green Officers together and being instrumental in increasing engagement with the college’s Green Week.
 One of the judges had stated that “Megan stood out the most for the number of programmes and projects created with the greatest and unique impact for students and local communities.”